 The vast majority of children living in traditional dwellings are African, so there is a pronounced racial inequality in access to water.
-Sixty-three percent of African children had clean water on site in 2014, while over 95% of all other population groups had clean drinking water at home.
-There are no significant differences in access to water across younger age groups.
+Slightly over 60% of African children had clean water on site in 2012, while over 95% of all other population groups had clean drinking water at home.

 Inequality in access to safe water is also pronounced when the data are disaggregated by income category.
-Amongst children in the poorest 20% of households, only 51% have access to water on site, while 97% of those in the richest 20% of households have this level of service.
+Amongst children in the poorest 20% of households, only 49% have access to water on site, while 97% of those in the richest 20% of households have this level of service.
 In this way, inequalities are reinforced: the poorest children are most at risk of diseases associated with poor water quality, and the associated setbacks in their development.